 Advocacy Service

-The Advocacy Service at Mary Seacole House primarily provides support to ensure the needs of BAMER (Black, Asian, Minority, Ethnic and Refugee) individuals are meet within mental, social and health care systems, while encouraging self-advocacy and to challenge inappropriate treatment and practices.
+The Advocacy Service at Mary Seacole House provides support to ensure that the needs of communities experiencing racial inequalities are met within the mental health and social care systems.
+We encourage self-advocacy and assist people in challenging inappropriate practices and treatment.

-Mary Seacole House provides a one-to-one, issue-based advocacy service to support people navigating mental, health and social care systems, with the aim of promoting the individual’s health and wellbeing.
-Our service is designed to ensure the rights of the individual are upheld and to encourage service users to make informed choices.
-Individuals will have the opportunity to explore the options available to them in relation to their health and wellbeing.
-We strive to make sure that the individual’s choices are both represented and respected by professionals.
-We focus on raising awareness to professionals in the mental, health and social care systems of the needs of BAMER individuals and communities.
+Mary Seacole House provides a one-to-one, issue-based advocacy service to support people navigating mental health and social care systems.
+Our aim is to ensure that people’s voices are both represented and respected by professionals, protecting the rights of the individual and encouraging them to make informed choices, ensuring that they have the opportunity to explore the options available to them in relation to their mental health and wellbeing.
+We focus on raising awareness, helping professionals in the mental health and social care systems to understand the needs of racialised communities.

 We provide: